Adore E-Citybike 28" Alu Cityfahrrad CX-380 Mittelmotor 85NM / 15Ah Lime Green

 Disc brake

-Uses a metal rotor and caliper to provide consistent stopping power even in rain or mud.
+Uses a metal disc attached to the wheel and calipers to provide consistent stopping power.

 Bestseller